Even in her death, former Louisiana governor Kathleen Blanco is making history.

 “She built an entire reputation on being kind to others,” Leo Honeycutt said.

-Honeycutt knew Blanco personally through her time as Public Service Commission and Lieutenant Governor.
+Honeycutt knew Blanco personally through her years in the Public Service Commission and Lieutenant Governor.

 “She was the same wherever she was,” he said.
 “She was never unkind to anybody and that what was really her strength.”